 The report shows that ADE distributed \$2.29 billion in State Foundation Funding Aid and categorical funding to school districts and open enrollment charter schools, which is almost 89% of the total amount of grants disbursed from the Public School Fund.
-These grant payments to school districts are not inclusive of the proceeds that school districts receive from the 25 mills referred to as URT that is levied on the assessed value of all taxable real, personal, and utility property for maintenance and operation of schools.
-In FY2018, proceeds from the URT provided districts with over \$1.1 billion.
+(See Sections 10 and 11 for more information on foundation funding and categorical funding.)
+These grant payments to school districts are not inclusive of the proceeds that school districts receive from the 25 mills, referred to as URT, levied on the assessed value of all taxable real, personal, and utility property for maintenance and operation of schools.
+In FY2018, proceeds from the URT provided districts over \$1.1 billion.
 In total, ADE distributed \$3.2 billion dollars in grants to school districts and charters in 2016-17.

-The Department disbursed a total of \$498.1 million in federal grant funds to school districts for a variety of purposes, including programs for English language learners, national school breakfast and lunch, special education and programs through the federal Title I program for those most at-risk of failing.
+The Department disbursed a total of \$498.1 million in federal grant funds to school districts for a variety of purposes, including programs for English language learners, national school breakfast and lunch, special education and programs through the federal Title I program for students most at-risk of failing.
 In addition, the Department distributed \$15.5 million in grants from miscellaneous funds, most of which are cash funds.
 Examples include the cash fund for the Alternative Certification Program, which is funded by registration fees paid by participants in the program, and the cash fund for the Professional Licensure Standards Board, which receives its funding from licensure fees, fines and penalties.